antaldaniel/sr_website/content/reproducible/integration.md

 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
-linktitle = "Data Retrieval & Analysis Apps" [menu.reproducible]
-  parent = "Apps"
-  weight = 30
+linktitle = "Integrate Your Data With External Data" [menu.reproducible] parent = "Apps" weight = 30